 - Possible approaches in regard to recruiting, training, evaluation, professional development and compensation that would ensure a great teacher in every classroom in Anchorage.

 Over the course of the one-and-a-half day session, participants heard from national and international experts about high-performing school systems in other countries and the validity and usefulness of standard U.S. measures of teacher quality.
 In addition, they heard from the Superintendent of the Anchorage School District about ASD’s teacher corps and professional development and evaluation efforts.

-Over the course of the meeting participants identified the qualities they would like to see embodied in all Anchorage teachers, as well as a small number of high-leverage actions they would like to explore further in subsequent sessions.Participants developed a series of recommendations on which further is being done.
-Participants will reconvene for further work on their ideas at the two symposiums that will follow later in 2013.
+Meeting participants identified the qualities they would like to see embodied in all Anchorage teachers, as well as a small number of high-leverage actions they would like to explore further in subsequent sessions.Participants developed a series of recommendations on which further is being done.

 Download final report from Symposium #1.